fire1ce/3os.org/docs/devops/git/delete-commit-history.md

 ---
-description: Delete Commit History in Github Repository
+title: Removing Sensitive Data
+description: Removing sensitive data such as a password, SSH key, API tokens, license keys and so on from the Github repository history
+template: comments.html
+tags: [github, security]
 ---

+# Removing Sensitive Data from a Repository History

+As humans, we sometimes make mistakes.
+One of them is committing sensitive data in our Git repository.
+If you commit sensitive data, such as a password, SSH key, API tokens, license keys and so on into a Git repository, you can remove it from the history.
+You can follow the official [GitHub instructions][github-instructions-url]{target=\_blank} to remove sensitive data from the history.
+It's probably the best and the right way to do it.

+**Below is a fast way to remove sensitive data from a repository's history but with a few caveats like loosing all the history of the repository.**

-# Delete Commit History in Github Repository
+## Delete Commit History in Github Repository

-!!! warning
+!!! danger

-    This will remove your old commit history completely, You can’t recover it again.
+    This will remove your old commit history completely, You can’t recover it again!

 Create Orphan Branch – Create a new orphan branch in git repository.
 The newly created branch will not show in ‘git branch’ command.